pius123434343/docker-orbuculum-trace-/README.md

 # Orbuculum Trace
 ![image info](images/Orbtrace_Layout.png)

-## Only for Linux (Config for STM32H743 parallel trace)
+## Docker-Based Setup (Config for STM32H743 parallel trace)
-**Note:** This setup is for Linux only.
+**Note:** This docker-setup is for Linux only.
 On Windows, passthrough USB devices do not work with Docker, making it impossible to use trace and debug features in parallel.
+For windows it is a little more complicated because it has to run without docker.

 ## Installation Linux